DonTarun27/DFT_Drive/Fault Tool Working Commands Tutorial.md

 In this tutorial, I have done a typical flow of an RTL design starting from synthesis all the way to fault simulations and chain insertion.
 We will use the s27 design which could be found in Benchmarks/ISCAS_89/s27.v

-**Assumptions:** We assume you’ve cloned the Fault Tool GitHub repository and you are using it as your current working directory, like in my case it is ~/Documents/Fault
+**Assumptions:** I assume you’ve cloned the Fault Tool GitHub repository and you are using it as your current working directory, like in my case it is **~/Documents/Fault**
 If you’re using Nix without installing to PATH, replace fault with nix run .#fault --
 ## Synthesis
 The first step is to generate a synthesized netlist for the s27 module and we will use the synth command with the following options:
-fault synth -l <liberty-file> -t <top-module-name> [-o <output-netlist-path>]. <RTL-design-path>
+`fault synth [-l <liberty-file-path>] [-t <top-module-name>] [-o <output-netlist-file-path>] <RTL-design-file-path>`
--l: specifies the path to the liberty file of the standard cell library to which the RTL design is to be mapped to.
+-l: Specifies the path to the liberty file of the standard cell library to which the RTL design is to be mapped to.
--t: specifies the top module of the design.
+-t: Specifies the top module of the design.
--o: specifies the path of the output netlist.
-In this example, we will use the default path which is Netlists/ + <top-module-name> + .nl.v
+-o: Specifies the path of the output netlist.
+In this example, use the default path which is Netlists/&lt;top-module-name&gt;.nl.v

 To generate the synthesized netlist, run
 ```
 fault synth\
+    -l Tech/osu035/osu035_stdcells.lib\
     -t s27\
-  -l Tech/osu035/osu035_stdcells.lib\
     -o Netlists/s27.nl.v\
     Benchmarks/ISCAS_89/s27.v
 ```
-This will run a yosys-based synthesis script and it will generate a flattened netlist at Netlists/s27.nl.v
+This will run a yosys-based synthesis script and it will generate a flattened netlist at **Netlists/s27.nl.v**

 **Note:** For combinational circuits, add dummy clock and reset ports to the design.
 The clock port doesn’t have to be connected to anything, necessarily, but will be used by Fault DFT later for the generated scan-chain.
 ## Netlist Cutting
 Since the s27 module contains sequential elements, performing netlist cutting is necessary for the fault simulations.
 (This step is not required for purely combinational designs.)
-fault cut [-o <output-cut-netlist-path>] [-s <scl configuration file>] <flattened-netlist-path> <bypass options>
+`fault cut [-s <scl-configuration-file-path>] [-o <output-cut-netlist-file-path>] <flattened-netlist-file-path> <bypass-options>`
 **Note:** Bypass options are shared across multiple steps.
 They list signals that are to be bypassed by the scan-chain insertion process.
 This includes but is not limited to Clocks, Resets, VDD & GND.
 The flags are as follows:
 --clock: The name of the clock signal.